pingfu/pingfu.github.io/_posts/2014-07-28-server-room-build-part-2.md

   <figcaption>Three cabinets positioned, labelled, and ready for the kit</figcaption>
 </figure>

 Cab 1 will be the patching and comms cabinet.
-Cab 2 and Cab 3 will hold the development and infrastructure servers we've kept on-prem.
+Cab 2 and cab 3 will hold the development and infrastructure servers we've kept on-prem.

 ---